 Where can I find my rebate amounts?

 Frank sends your rebate information directly to the ATO each July so it can be pre-filled in your tax return.
 That means when you lodge your tax return (online or through a registered tax agent) your information will be automatically populated.
-For this reason, we no longer send out statements to members, but you can still request one in July if you need a copy.
+For this reason, we no longer send out statements to members, but you can access a copy in your member area from late-July.
 Here’s an example of the rebate information.

 Note that you might see two lines of information, rather than one.
 The rebate rates are reviewed annually.
 If any changes are made, they come into effect on 1 April of each year, based on the Rebate Adjustment Factor.
 You just need to enter both rebate lines when doing your income tax return.
 If you want us to double check what percentage you’re currently on, simply get in touch.